Are you wondering where to invest your money - ULIPs vs mutual funds? Read on.

 Managed by asset management companies (AMCs), these funds allow you to benefit from professional expertise and market opportunities.
 Fund managers offer professional management and make investment decisions on your behalf.
 They also ensure that the vehicle’s investment objective aligns with that of the investors.

-Further, you can choose from different mutual fund schemes based on your risk tolerance and financial goals.
-Mutual funds are secured by the Securities Exchange and Board of India (SEBI).
+Moreover, you can choose from different mutual fund schemes based on your risk tolerance and financial goals.
+Mutual funds are secured by the Securities Exchange Board of India (SEBI).
 The AMC tracks the market movement, conducts research, and manages the portfolio, making MFs a great investment option.

 When you make a Unit Linked Insurance Plan investment, you are charged various fees, such as premium allocation charges, fund management fees, administration charges, mortality charges, and more.
 On the other hand, there’s no entry or exit fee on liquid MF schemes.
 This means that if and when you choose to redeem your investments, you can.
 On top of that, the parked funds will be credited directly into your bank account within a few hours.